-I knew emergency c-sections was a possibility.
+I knew emergency c-sections were a possibility.
 But I also knew a planned c-section was not in the books for me because I didn’t have a high-risk pregnancy.
-However, I didn’t know an unplanned or unexpected c-sections were a thing because I thought that is what emergency c-sections were.
+However, I didn’t know unplanned or unexpected c-sections were a thing because I thought that is what emergency c-sections were.

 What is an unplanned or unexpected c-section delivery?